noah-franklin/smart-library/README.md

 - **Live Share** (VSCode Extension to run a local web server to view the website)

 ## Live
-- **All Local Prequisites**
+- **All Local Prerequisites**
 - **Cisco AnyConnect Secure Mobility Client** (VPN needed to view the images on the live website and to connect to the "a" server)

 # Instructions

+Local
-1. Install the prequisites
+1. Install the prerequisites
 2. Clone this repository or get it from the professor
+3. Right click index.html and "Open with Live Server"

+Live (wyvern)
-3. OPTIONAL: Create a file called "connect.php" inside f20-Dynamic-Mapping/Admin folder with the following code and replace  `<DATABASE USERNAME>`,  `<DATABASE PASSWORD>`,  and `<DATABASE NAME>` with the correct info
+NOTE: Make sure a file called "connect.php" is located inside f20-Dynamic-Mapping/Admin folder with the following code and replace  `<DATABASE USERNAME>`,  `<DATABASE PASSWORD>`,  and `<DATABASE NAME>` with the correct info.
+This file is responsible for establishing a connection to the database for the dynamic rendered map and login features.
+I was not able to get this to work on a local environment as im not sure how to access the database on the username and password protected wyvern server.
+The web server hosting this website should have connect.php with our database info.

 ```php
 <?php